act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-on-hover-and-focus-548868.md

 #### Passed Example 4

-This link, that is distinguishable by color from the other text in the same line, has a distinguishing bottom border when it is hovered or focused.
+This link, that is distinguishable by color from the other text in the same line, has a distinguishable bottom border when it is hovered or focused.

 ```html
 <style>